obfuscar/docs/index.rst

 .. image:: _static/obfuscar.png

 The current release is Obfuscar 2.x.
-This is a port of Obfuscar 1.5.4 to the latest Mono.Cecil library.
-There were a lot of subtle changes in Cecil's new API and patches merged from different sources.
+The project historically used the Mono.Cecil library for metadata handling.
+With the upcoming v3 release Obfuscar has been refactored to use System.Reflection.Metadata (SRM)-backed readers and mutable metadata abstractions; v3 will not have a runtime dependency on Mono.Cecil for its core obfuscation pipeline.
+See the developer notes for migration details.

 .. note:: Since version 1.5 the attrib attribute is evaluated correctly.
 Be sure to check if there are any unintended attrib values from the example in